MZelko82/NEG/README.md

 ## Novel Exploration Growth as a measure of Anxiety-like Behaviour

 Novel Exploration Growth (NEG) takes the theoretical motivations of approach and avoidance that underpin the conflict prompted by arenas like the Elevated Plus Maze and maps them to a single, coherent measure of anxiety-like behaviour.
 To understand this, consider a conventional measure such as time spent in the open arms.
-We break this into "Avoiding" and "Exploring" them, where exploration is the first visit to each part of the arms.
-The cumulative percentage of these visits is NEG:
+We break this into avoiding, exploring and preferencing the open arms, where exploration is the first visit to each part of the arms.
+The cumulative percentage of these naive visits is our new measure NEG:

 <br>